mailtoharshit/awesome-salesforce/README.md

 * Repo with 1000+ Stars: :fire::fire::fire::fire:
 * Repo with 2000+ Stars: :fire::fire::fire::fire::fire:

-Repos not on `The Fiery Meter of AWSome` can still be awesome, see [A Note on Repo AWSomeness]
+Repos not on `The Fiery Meter of AWSome` can still be awesome

 # A Note on Repo AWSomeness